Food insecurity and famine in South Sudan: World Food Programme

 World Food Programme (WFP), the food-assistance branch of the United Nations and the world's largest humanitarian organization addressing hunger and promoting food security, resumed the integrated rapid response mechanism (IRRM).

 As of January 2018, WFP already sent seven teams in Bilkey, Nyandit, Kurwai, Jaibor, Chuil, Buot and Ulang, providing life-saving food and nutrition assistance to around 96,633 people, including 17,370 children under the age of five.
 Moreover, WFP plans to deploy an additional 26 missions in February and March, targeting close to 400,000.
 In addition to providing immediate services, the IRRM establishes a framework of humanitarian access, which enables partners to establish longer-term presence in disaster-affected locations.

 WFP aided the population with life-saving emergency food supplies, food in return for work to construct and rehabilitate community assets, and food for school meals.
 It also provided special medications for the prevention and treatment of malnutrition in children, and pregnant and nursing women.
 So far in 2018, WFP had distributed 30,000 tons of food and utilized US$2.9 million in cash-based transfers to help more than 3.1 million South Sudanese people.

 WFP Executive Director David Beasley warned in December 2019 that South Sudan's food security situation was in "trouble, serious trouble" after flooding and conflicts, and that immediate action was needed to stave off famine in 2020.

-OXFAM
+Oxfam

 Oxfam is a confederation of 20 independent charitable organizations focusing on the alleviation of global poverty, founded in 1942 and led by Oxfam International.
 It is a major nonprofit group with an extensive collection of operations.
 Oxfam is on the ground racing to get food, water and hygiene items to the most vulnerable people in the region of Sudan, South Sudan, Uganda, and Ethiopia.
 It is providing regular emergency food distributions, clean water, safe sanitation facilities, and essential hygiene items to help keep diseases at bay.
 Also, it is supporting people to produce food and make a living for themselves.
 Specifically, they train people on improving their farming methods and deliver assets like livestock, tools, seeds, and fishing gear.
 Likewise, they distribute cash and vouchers to families for use in markets.
 Lastly, they support traders to build better links between communities.